 Recovery is personal, and it requires an open mind from the person using substances, those in their support system, and the substance abuse recovery program they partner with.
 All parties must approach the treatment plan from a space of understanding to design the most informed treatment plan.

 If you or a loved one has considered (or is actively practicing) California sobriety, Zinnia Health can offer another perspective.
-Call our addiction recovery hotline at (855) 430-9439 to speak to a compassionate addiction specialist and learn about your treatment options.
+Call our addiction recovery hotline at (855) 430-9439 to speak to a compassionate addiction specialist and learn about your treatment options for inpatient or outpatient care.
 The best recovery approach for you is the one that works—the one that helps you heal for good.